-Continue on to Tonle Sap.
+Continue to Tonle Sap.
 This afternoon's excursions are seasonal.
-In the high-water season, you will travel to Kompong Khleang, a unique village on stilts, while in the low-water season you will visit Chong Kneas floating village.
+In the high-water season, you will travel to

+Kompong Khleang, a unique village on stilts, while in the low-water season you will visit Chong Kneas floating village.

 Return to Siem Reap, with a visit to SATCHA, an organisation working alongside local craftsmen to create high-end and traditional Cambodian arts and crafts.
-This evening, enjoy a traditional Apsara dance performance at dinner.